 The website will redirect to TRACES.

 Once someone has verified all the taxes that have been deducted from his/her income, he/she can compute the total income chargeable to tax.

 Total income is computed by adding incomes from the five different heads and claiming all the relevant deductions allowed under the Income Tax Act.

 The Five Heads of Income Are as Follows:

 After computing one’s total income, the next step is to calculate the total tax liability by applying the tax rates in force for the particular financial year, (FY 2017-18 is highlighted in the above chart) as per one’s income slab.

-After computation of the tax liability for the financial year, the next step is to compute the total tax liability by deducting taxes that have been already paid by through TDS, TCS and Advance Tax during the year.
+After computation of the tax liability for the financial year, the next step is to compute the total tax liability by deducting taxes that have been already paid through TDS, TCS, and Advance Tax during the year.

 Interest under section 234 A– Default in furnishing the return of income;